zhangjinshui-nerveee/nerveee-web/source/_posts/upcoming_posts.md

 - Farewell to silicon transistors in EV?
 Not yet
 - Are we, human beings, doomed with Capitalism?
 Inspirations from how neurons work alone and together
 - What is the ultimate form of neuron-like computational units?
+- Electric Vehicle + Solar Panel + Powerwall: A redemption of rich people, but not quite the ultimate solution for humankind